Sidney Ponson: Baltimore Orioles

-Brushes with the law
+Three arrests (2004–2005)

 On December 25, 2004, Ponson was arrested in Aruba and charged with assaulting an Aruban judge following an incident about a complaint of Ponson's handling of his powerboat.
-He spent 11 days in jail, but the charges were dropped after he reached a settlement that included restitution, community service and contributions to local charities on the island.
+He spent 11 days in jail, but the charges were dropped after he reached a settlement that included restitution, community service, and contributions to local charities on the island.

 Less than a month later, in January 2005, he was charged with driving under the influence in Broward County, Florida.
 Because of these activities, it was thought that he would not be able to enter Canada to pitch in a series against the Toronto Blue Jays in May 2005.
 However, a visa was later granted, and he was able to make his scheduled start.

 Early in the morning of August 25, 2005, Ponson was arrested again for driving under the influence and driving while impaired on southbound Interstate 95 near downtown Baltimore.
-He was stopped for following too closely and was subsequently arrested by Maryland Transportation Authority Police for the traffic violation and DWI; he was later released.
+He was stopped for following too closely and was subsequently arrested by Maryland Transportation Authority Police for the traffic violation and DWI.
+He was later released.

-Released by the Orioles
+Release

-Just prior to the second drunk driving incident, Baltimore attempted to trade Ponson to the San Diego Padres for first baseman Phil Nevin at the 2005 trade deadline, but the deal fell through when Nevin invoked his no-trade clause.
-Nevin eventually was traded to Texas.
+Just before the second drunk driving incident, Baltimore attempted to trade Ponson to the San Diego Padres for first baseman Phil Nevin at the 2005 trade deadline, but the deal fell through when Nevin invoked his no-trade clause.
+Nevin eventually was traded to the Texas Rangers.
 On September 1, 2005, the Orioles released Ponson and voided his contract, saying that his infractions with the law went against a morals clause in Major League Baseball contracts.
 A week later, on September 8, the Major League Baseball Players Association filed a grievance on Ponson's behalf.
-The Orioles settled the grievance in 2009, with the Orioles reportedly agreeing to pay the remaining $10.1 million.
+The Orioles settled the grievance in 2009, with the Orioles reportedly agreeing to pay the remaining $10.1 million on Ponson's contract.